liangcj/AcerC720CrunchBang/README.md

 ```
 sudo lxappearance
 ```
-Select a theme other than Waldorf, apply and close. `alt-F2` and then run `nm-applet`.
+Select a theme other than Waldorf, apply and close.
+I chose "Murrine-Light". `alt-F2` and then run `nm-applet`.

 Not a very elegant solution but it works.
 This also has the added benefit of fixing `synaptic` and other programs.
 For more technical details see the second link below.